Behavioral & Cognitive Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Sometimes, thickening from the lining of irritated tendons or other swelling narrows the tunnel and compresses the median nerve.
-The result may be numbness, weakness, or sometimes pain in the hand and wrist (some people may feel pain in the forearm and arm).
-CTS is the most common and widely known of the entrapment neuropathies, in which one of the body’s peripheral nerves is pressed on or squeezed.
+CTS is the most common and widely known of the entrapment neuropathies, in which one of the body's peripheral nerves is pressed on or squeezed.

-Who is at risk of developing carpal tunnel syndrome?
+Who is more likely to get carpal tunnel syndrome?

 Non-surgical treatments